+This ratio is Tobin's q.
+The q theory of investment argues that firms will want to increase their capital when q > 1 and decrease their capital stock when q < 1.
 If q > 1, a firm can buy one dollar's worth of capital (at replacement cost) and earn profits that have present value in excess of one dollar.
 Under those conditions, firms increase profits by investing in more capital, so we expect investment to be high.
-If q < 1, then the present value of the profits earned by installing new capital are less than the cost of the capital, so positive investment lowers profit.
-We expect investment to be near zero (or negative net of depreciation) if q < 1.
+If q < 1, then the present value of the profits earned by installing new capital are less than the cost of the capital, so more investment lowers profit.
+We expect investment to be near zero if q < 1.
 When q < 1, someone seeking to enter a particular industry can acquire the necessary capital assets more cheaply by buying an existing firm than by building a new one with new capital.
 This is true because the value of installed capital (i.e., the cost of buying an existing firm) is less than the replacement cost (the cost of building a new firm).

 Romer's analysis shows that Tobin's q is exactly the costate variable (or Lagrange multiplier) q.
 The key to understanding the connection between the costate variable and Tobin's market interpretation of q is Romer's equation (9.24).
 This equation shows that q(t) is equal to the present value (as of time t) of the stream of real profits per unit of capital that will be earned from time t into the infinite future.
 Since a prospective buyer of a share in a firm has a claim on this stream of profits, she will be willing to pay exactly this present value of the stream for each unit of capital she implicitly buys when she buys shares in the firm.
-Because we are normalizing the real cost of new capital at one, q will thus equal the ratio of the market value of a firm's stock ($q\kappa$) to the replacement cost of its capital (κ).
-If q > 1, then firms can sell a share of new stock for more than a dollar, buy a dollar's worth of capital, and pocket the difference as profit.
+Because we are normalizing the real cost of new capital at one, q will thus equal the ratio of the market value of a share of new stock for more than a dollar, buy a dollar's worth of capital, and pocket the difference as profit.
 Hence investment will be high when q > 1.